 CHEM U499.
 Undergraduate Research (1-3) Directed research project introducing the student to the methods of chemical research.
 A written report on work accomplished is required at the end of each semester.
-Research involves laboratory and/or library work as determined by the instructor.
-The student can sign up for 1-3 hours of research each semester with a maximum of 9 hours total credits for undergraduate research.
-(Not for major credit).
+Research involves laboratory work as determined by the instructor.
 Prerequisite: consent of instructor.